sphinx-doc/sphinx/doc/config.rst

    in Sphinx' :file:`static/` path, or in one of the custom paths given in :confval:`html_static_path`.
 Default is ``'default.css'``.

+.. confval:: html_logo

+   If given, this must be the name of an image file (within the static path, see below) that is the logo of the docs.
+It is placed at the top of the sidebar;
+   its width should therefore not exceed 200 pixels.
+Default: ``None``.

 .. confval:: html_static_path

    A list of paths that contain custom static files (such as style sheets or